cgrinaldi/learn-sublime/lesson.md

 ## Quiz Time!

-Since the only way to truly learn these keyboard commands is practice, practice, practice, here are some questions to test your skills with _Goto Anything_ and the other shortcuts introduced in this lesson.
+Since the only way to truly learn these keyboard commands is practice, here are some questions to test your skills with _Goto Anything_ and the other shortcuts introduced in this lesson.

 To begin, make sure this is the only file open (and remember to use the `Command + W` shortcut to close tabs!)